presencewebdesign/vue-routing-cms/README.md

 - Edit existing pages through the modal interface
 - Control navigation visibility and order
 - See changes reflected immediately in the header
+- Use the "🔄 Reset to Defaults" button to restore original demo setup

 #### **Real-time Updates**